 Fear of Phobias

 Self-referential phobia shenanigans ahoy!
 As its name suggests, phobophobia is simply a fear of other phobias.
-It is a Fear of Phobiassomewhat paradoxical and complex condition where the individual is afraid of experiencing phobias or being overwhelmed by fear.
+It is a somewhat paradoxical and complex condition where the individual is afraid of experiencing phobias or being overwhelmed by fear.
 In many cases, phobophobia is itself sparked by another phobia: If you suffer from a fear of flying, realizing that you have a fear and thinking about it can then become a phobia in itself, and the more you contemplate the idea of phobias the greater the risk of suffering a bout of anxiety is.

 Individuals may experience anxiety symptoms like palpitations, sweating, shaking, or shortness of breath when thinking about or encountering situations that might trigger a phobia.
 People may avoid situations or environments that they believe could trigger or exacerbate fear, even if those situations are not directly related to their actual phobias.